biorack/metatlas/docs/Targeted_Analysis.md

 ### Perform RT correction

 #### Parameters
 The `experiment_name` parameter can retrieved from the [Sample Tracking and QC Checkpoints - Northen Lab](https://docs.google.com/spreadsheets/d/126t1OeXQnCCgP6e-6Pac_Ku_A1R7MQLm_tl_Dkqsv_w/edit#gid=1548851545) Google Sheet.
-The experiment names can be found on the 'New Extraction' sheet in either column 'M' or 'N' depending on the type of chromatography that was performed.
+The experiment names can be found on the 'New Extraction' sheet in either column 'N' or 'O' depending on the type of chromatography that was performed.
 This value will be something like `20210723_JGI-AK_DB-TM_506963_LemCreek_final_QE-HF_HILICZ_USHXG01494`.

 The `analysis_number` parameter is an integer that you'll need to increment if you redo an analysis.
 It should be set to 0 initially.